Consistent-Milk/PyMath/README.md

-This is a github repository for all Mathematics related algorithms and solutions to assignment problems I have written in Python.
+This is a github repository for all Mathematics related algorithms and solutions to some problems I have written in Python.